putridparrot/PutridParrot.UnitsApi/README.md

 ## Reminder on how to set up on Azure via the Azure client

+Don't forget to change the registryname below to your registry and the version should be updated as well

 * az login
 * az acr build -t unitsapi:ver01 -r registryname .
 * az acr repository list --name registryname